-For a long time, I didn’t know much about Japan, nor do I now excel, but when we included Kyoto in the itinerary, I didn’t know a thing about it, nor did I suspect it would be love at first sight.
+For a long time, I didn’t know much about Japan, nor do I now excel, but when we included Kyoto in the itinerary and some turistic attractions, I didn’t know a thing about it, nor did I suspect it would be love at first sight.
 Named the city of 10,000 shrines, Kyoto has been the imperial capital of Japan for more than 1,000 years.

 In a crazy impulse not to miss the important sightseeings around Osaka, I discovered Kyoto and I promised I would offer it a whole day.
 Only at the end of the day, when we had managed to see a very small part of this splendid city, we realized that Kyoto actually revealed its paradise in front of us, and we had nothing else to do but to witness the almost unreal spectacle of Nature.
 Ever since I set foot in town, I felt like I wanted to spend a week there.